Course details

 Why choose this course?

-• have the opportunity to research a topic of your own choosing for your dissertation in the final year
+- Have the opportunity to delve into detail of a topic you find fascinating for your dissertation in the final year.

-• have access to a diverse range of facilities including our psychometric lab, flight simulator, high-tech sports performance lab, experimental cubicles and simulation lab
+- Have access to a diverse range of facilities including our psychometric lab, flight simulator, high-tech sports performance lab, experimental cubicles and simulation lab; all of which you can utilise to apply physical aspects to your theories in modules, for assessments or your dissertation.

 Psychologyat Wrexham University